-Ms. Nelson recognizes she has lived most of her life in unceded Secwepemcúl'ecw, the land of the Secwépemc people that provides her with nourishment, livelihood, and recreation.
-She previously worked in commercial lending and is currently employed as the administrator of a Kamloops law firm while maintaining a practice as a governance, business and cooperative developer.
-Ms. Nelson has recently completed the Governance Professionals of Canada designation and her board and committee experience spans the past two decades with many grassroots organizations.
-She is a founding director of both the Kamloops Public Market Cooperative and the Lived Experience Committee.
-Ms. Nelson was elected to the Interior Savings Board of Directors in 2016 where she discovered her passion for the cooperative model.
+Ms. Nelson is grateful to live in unceded Secwepemcúl'ecw, the land providing her family with nourishment, livelihood, and recreation.
+Daphane has close to twenty years' experience advising businesses as a lender, administrator and most recently, small business and co-operative advisor.
+Ms. Nelson is a CCUA accredited Credit Union director and completed the Governance Professionals of Canada designation in 2021.
+Her board and committee experience spans the past two decades with many grassroots organizations including the Food Policy Council, Art's Council, Community Futures and the Kamloops Public Market Cooperative.
+Ms. Nelson was elected to the Interior Savings Board of Directors in 2016 where she discovered her passion for the cooperative model and seeks to support co-operative development in the BC Interior.

-- Nominations & Elections Committee (Chair) - Governance & Conduct Review Committee
+- Audit & Risk Committee - Governance & Conduct Review Committee